Caregiver Support Program

 Today, individuals and their caregivers face complicated choices and decisions about long-term care.
 Families are the major provider of long-term care, but research has shown that caregiving exacts a heavy emotional, physical and financial toll.
-Many caregivers who work and provide care experience conflicts between these responsibilities.
 Caregiver Services are key supports that assist caregivers to care for their loved ones at home for as long as possible.
 The South Dakota Caregiver Program is supported in part a result of The National Family Caregiver Support Program, created in 2000 through an amendment to the Older Americans Act.

-- Grandparents and other relatives (not parents) 55 years of age and older providing care to adults age 18-59 with disabilities.
+Grandparents and other relatives, including parents, 55 years of age and older providing care to adults age 18-59 with disabilities.

 Who is a Caregiver?